jacobvanorder/jacobvanorder.github.io/__notes_for_yourself.md

 ## Just a Reminder

 To write it:
-$bundle exec jekyll post "Name of post"
+bundle exec jekyll post "Name of post"

 To see it:
-$ bundle exec jekyll serve
+bundle exec jekyll serve